-The 2S31 Vena (‘Vein’) 120-mm self-propelled mortar system is significantly newer than the other systems in this list, with deliveries into the Russian army starting only 2010.
-Kotz recalled that this system was developed after the war in Afghanistan, where the S29 Nona (Russian acronym for ‘Newest Ordnance of Ground Artillery’) light-weight air-droppable 120-mm system used by the Airborne Troops proved itself valuable against the Mujahedeen.
+The 2S31 Vena (‘Vein’) 120-mm self-propelled mortar system is significantly newer than the other systems in this list, with deliveries into the Russian army starting only in 2010.
+Kotz recalled that SSSR developed this system after the war in Afghanistan, where the S29 Nona (Russian acronym for ‘Newest Ordnance of Ground Artillery’) light-weight air-droppable 120-mm system used by the Airborne Troops proved itself valuable against the Mujahedeen.

-After this experience, the Ministry of Defense decided that a similar weapon was needed by the Ground Forces, this time based on a BMP-3 APC chassis, and the Vena was born.
+After this experience, the Ministry of Defense decided that a similar weapon was needed by the Ground Forces, based on a BMP-3 APC chassis, and the Vena was born.

-Kotz explained: “Each system is equipped with a gun-computer system providing for the sending and receipt of firing data.
+Kotz explained: “Each system is equipped with a gun-computer system providing for the sending and receiving firing data.
 The information is displayed on a monitor by the vehicle’s commander.
 The onboard computer is capable of simultaneously storing information on about 30 targets.
-The commander simply needs to choose the target; from there the system automatically aims the gun.
+The commander needs to choose the target; the system automatically aims the gun from there.
 In the event of a sudden appearance of a new target, the Vena is ready to fire its high-explosive projectile just 20 seconds after receiving this information.”

-The combined gun howitzer and mortar system is capable of firing any kind of 120-mm rounds, regardless of country of origin, making it an attractive weapon for export.
+The combined gun howitzer and mortar system can fire any 120-mm rounds, regardless of country of origin, making it an attractive weapon for export.

-Saving the most formidable for last, Kotz described the BM-30 Smerch (‘Whirlwind’) as the most powerful rocket artillery system in the world.
-First introduced in 1987, “the system, with one volley, is capable of raining 12 300-mm 250 kg cluster, fragmentation/high-explosive or thermobaric warheads down on the enemy’s head.”
+Saving the most formidable for last, Kotz described the BM-30 Smerch (‘Whirlwind’) as the most powerful rocket artillery system globally.
+First introduced in 1987, “the system, with one volley, can rain 12 300-mm 250 kg cluster, fragmentation/high-explosive or thermobaric warheads down on the enemy’s head.”

 “The lethal footprint of a Smerch burst is about 70 hectares, and its firing range varies from 20 and 90 km.
-According to experts, the volleys of six Smerch units launching simultaneously is comparable in destructive power to that from a tactical nuclear explosion.”
+According to experts, the volleys of six Smerch units launching simultaneously are comparable in destructive power to a tactical nuclear explosion.”

-Today, the original Smerch artillery systems are being complemented by the more advanced Smerch-S. Kotz noted that these systems “provide the possibility for autonomous trajectory correction during flight, achieved through the use of gas-dynamic control devices receiving signals from s control system.
-Simply put, this weapon, created to defeat large area targets, has become highly accurate, and can effectively engage in pinpoint targeting.”
+Today, the original Smerch artillery systems are being complemented by the more advanced Smerch-S. Kotz noted that these systems “allow autonomous trajectory correction during flight, achieved through gas-dynamic control devices receiving signals from the s control system.
+This weapon, created to defeat large area targets, has become highly accurate and can effectively engage in pinpoint targeting.”